hydraulic-software/conveyor/guidebook/docs/tips-and-troubleshooting.md

 The default configuration assigns the `app.dir` system property to wherever your input files can be found on disk.
 Thus if you want files to be loose (not bundled into a JAR) and loaded directly from files, you should look them up relative to this directory.

 This is useful for icons.
-On Windows your UI toolkit may need to be given the window icon explicitly, for example, [this is true for JetPack Compose apps](https://github.com/JetBrains/compose-jb/tree/master/tutorials/Image_And_Icons_Manipulations).
+On Windows your UI toolkit may need to be given the window icon explicitly, for example, [this is true for Jetpack Compose apps](https://github.com/JetBrains/compose-jb/tree/master/tutorials/Image_And_Icons_Manipulations).